kbecker0619/cwsw_doc_core/README.md

 The Library relies on this method to use compile-time selections of certain elements; this is done to enable building in different environments.

-Within Eclipse, we rely on the following symbols:
+Within Eclipse, we rely on the following command-line symbols, defined within the project properties:

 Symbol 	| Environment
 :---:	|:---